JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-10-24-traviscoverall.md

     - extra-android-m2repository
 ```

 Note that our sample only depends on the AppCompat and design support library, hence there is only one extra defined `extra-android-m2repository`.
-In case your project uses other dependencies from the Android SDK, you can easily select it from the entire [dependency list](https://github.com/JeroenMols/TravisCoverallsExample/blob/master/misc/android_sdk_dependencies.txt) and add an extra item.
+In case your project uses other dependencies from the Android SDK, you can easily select them from the entire [dependency list](https://github.com/JeroenMols/TravisCoverallsExample/blob/master/misc/android_sdk_dependencies.txt) and add an extra item.

 > **Extra: listing Android SDK dependencies**
 >